Funny Campfire Stories

 How about "When _______ climbed to the top of a huge tree, he was surprised to find….."

-boy wearing life jacket climbing tree
+A boy climbing a tree wearing a yellow life jacket

 Sometimes, though, the creative juices don't flow and coming up with a story is harder.